 CLED is registered under the Registrar Generals Department with registration number G-39,991 and Social Development Department of Ghana with registration number D.S.W / 5790 as well as registered with Awutu Senya East Municipality with registered number ASEMA 318/17.
 Currently, CLED is also a registered member of Inclusion Ghana, Civil Society Platform on Social Protection Ghana and International Dyslexia Association.

-Our vision is a society where children with learning disabilities, Irlen Syndrome and educational inequalities have equal access to education and reach their potential.
+Our vision is a society with equal opportunities for young people with learning disabilities to reach their full potential.

-To Research and provide a range of literature for parents, teachers, schools and the wider community to better understand and support children with learning disabilities.
+To research and provide a range of toollkit for parents, teachers, schools and the wider community to better understand and support children with learning disabilities and Irlen Syndrome in Ghana.